RyanBeckett/blog/_posts/blog/2014-04-25-welcome-to-the-blog.markdown

 ####Who am I?
 I am student software engineer currently living in Belfast, Northern Ireland with a passion for mobile development.
 Most of my days are spent studying for a Bachelors in Software Engineering at [Ulster University][Ulster], Jordanstown.
-Outside of computing I enjoy a range of things.
-Such as anything fitness related, longboarding and spending time on beaches.
+Outside of computing I enjoy a range of things such as anything fitness related, longboarding and spending time on beaches.

-Hackathon's are another infatuation of mine, there are a few reasons for this.
+Hackathons are another infatuation of mine, there are a few reasons for this.
 There’s always an incredible atmosphere.
-This really brings about this positive energy in everyone which is a really good motivator for the 'hack', and a great motivator after the 'hack'.
-They are a fantastic way of learning as you get a chance to play with new technologies that you may not have access to; they also allow experience to passed on from one to another.
-This really touches on core area of Software engineering.
-This is a really engaging way to learn as it's practical.
+This really brings about a positive energy in everyone which is a really good motivator for the 'hack', and a great motivator after the 'hack'.
+They are a fantastic way of learning as you get a chance to play with new technologies that you may not have access to; they also allow experience to be passed on from one another.
+This really touches on core area of Software engineering, plus it's a really engaging way to learn as it's practical.

 Now that's a little about myself.
 If you would like to know more please read the [About me][aboutme] page